rollerworks/search/Resources/doc/type.rst

 The RecordFilter is more just then just a simple search engine.

-As you properly know, searching with the system works by defining filtering conditions.
+As you probably know, searching with the system works by defining filtering conditions.
-But did you known, that each field can have a special filtering type for working with values?
+But did you know that each field can have a special filtering type for working with values?

 Using an special type for the field allows validation/sanitizing and matching.
 Basic types like Date/Time and numbers are built-in, but you can also build your own types.

 .. note::

-    All built-in types are local aware and require the Symfony Locale component.
+    All built-in types are locale aware and require the Symfony Locale component.
-    When working with none ASCII charters the International Extension must be installed.
+    When working with non-ASCII characters, the International Extension must be installed.

 Secondly, all built-in types support comparison and optimizing when possible.

-Its possible but not recommended to overwrite the build-in types by using the same alias in the service definition.
+It is possible, but not recommended, to overwrite the built-in types by using the same alias in the service definition.
-You should only considering doing this when absolutely needed.
+You should only consider doing this when absolutely necessary.

 see ``Resources/config/services.xml`` for the corresponding names.

 Configuration
 -------------

-Types implementing ConfigurableTypeInterface can be configured with extra options using the setOptions() method of the type.
+Types implementing ``ConfigurableTypeInterface`` can be configured with extra options using the ``setOptions()`` method of the type.

-When building the FieldSet.
+When building the ``FieldSet``.

 .. code-block:: php